sde-coursepack/sde-coursepack.github.io/modules/testing/_posts/2022-04-25-Mockito-Unit-Testing.md

 **Remember**: debugging a little code is significantly easier than debugging a lot of code!
 Using Stubs like this allows us to dramatically shrink the code we are looking at!
 We can even use this to customize our level of integration.

 Yes, this does take more code, but this isn't a problem.
 In fact, it's important to understand that "less code" does not mean "less work", as proper testing can drastically reduce our overall debugging work.
 The "code" of our stub is trivially easy to write, and it ensures that our test of `extractGoodAbbreviationTeams` is **stable** and **portable**.
 This test no longer relies on other classes working, no longer relies on the internet, and no longer relies on an external server.
 Additionally, even if our **implementation** of the class `NBATeamReader` changes, so long as the **interface** remains the same, this test will still work!

-## Data Structures vs Objects

-Generally, it's acceptable to use common and standardized data structures in tests without mocking them, so long as the data structure is unlikely to change.

-In our Design unit, we will talk about the difference between **objects** and **data structures**, but the key difference is that **data structures** exist only to model data.
-They otherwise don't *do* anything.
-For example, [`NBATeam`](https://github.com/sde-coursepack/NBAExcelTeams/blob/main/src/main/java/edu/virginia/cs/nbateams/NBATeam.java) would be considered a data structure, since it only models a collection of data that describes a single tightly cohesive idea: a team in the NBA.

-However, classes like [`BallDontLieReader`](https://github.com/sde-coursepack/NBAExcelTeams/blob/main/src/main/java/edu/virginia/cs/nbateams/BallDontLieReader.java) and [`NBATeamExcelWriter`](https://github.com/sde-coursepack/NBAExcelTeams/blob/main/src/main/java/edu/virginia/cs/nbateams/NBATeamExcelWriter.java) are decidedly *not* data structures, but rather **objects**.
-This is because both classes perform an action, and do not just model data.

-In general, we **should** mock the behavior of **objects**, but we do not need to mock the behavior of **data structures**.